 - Fatigue.
 A pronounced loss of energy is one of the common signs of severe depression.
 The person feels so tired they can barely function.
 Even daily hygiene habits or fixing meals requires too much effort.

 - Increased Substance Use.
 Some who feels very depressed may begin to self-medicate through the use of a substance.
 Substance abuse is a reaction to feelings of despair.
 The person may drink or use drugs to numb the emotional pain.

 - Suicidal Ideation.
 People who are depressed often obsess about dying or even taking their own life.
 In fact, 90% of the individuals who commit suicide had an underlying mental health disorder like depression.

 Suicide Warning Signs

-Recent statistics show that more people in the United States now die by suicide than in automobile accidents, with about 44,000 Americans choosing to end their lives annually.
-In many instances, especially in individuals who say, “I don’t want to get out of bed anymore,” there may be signs that an individual is despondent enough to possibly attempt suicide.
+Recent statistics show that more people in the United States now die by suicide than in car accidents.
+About 44,000 adults choose to end their lives each year.
+In many cases, there may have been red flags that were missed.
 These warning signs and symptoms might include:

 - Symptoms of depression

 - Loss of interest in activities once enjoyed

 - Substance abuse